aburton-marketing/leetspeed/README.md

-🚀 leetcode solution compare tool that downloads leetcode solutions for a given problem and returns a list of completion speeds.
+🚀 leetspeed dcompares various leetcode solution speeds.

 Ways you can contribute: